 - supporting delivery of commissions for new creative work, including in design of the brief, processing applications, serving on the judging panels, and delivery of a pdf anthology of the final work;

 - chairing an authors’ discussion panel on ‘writing climate change’ at the 2017 Hay Literary Festival.

 Investigate experiences on collaborative research on complex problems, uncovering both pitfalls and success factors:

 - interviewing researchers and stakeholders across interdisciplinary research projects on complex challenges;

 - helping develop clear recommendations for project designers, funders and participants as research environments become increasingly focused on engaging multiple sectors and delivering meaningful impact.

-Explore local environmental knowledge, imagination and humanities-based approaches as complementary to expert scientific and professional knowledge, reducing risks of conflict:
+Explore local environmental knowledge, imagination and humanities-based approaches to complement expert scientific and professional knowledge, so reducing risks of conflict: